Master of Arts in Marital and Family Therapy

 |2012 - 2013||97%||*||*|

 *Note: Data not available until candidates complete the program, complete their internship, and sit for the licensure exam to become a licensed MFT.
-This process typically takes at least two years after graduation.
+This process typically takes at least three years after graduation.

 1 Assessment data provided by the USD-SOLES Office of Accreditation and Assessment.

 2 Cohort graduation rates were calculated using data from the Registrar’s Office.

 3 Cohort exam pass rates were calculated using CA BBS data and out of state licensure data.

 4 Cohort licensure rates were calculated using CA BBS data and out of state licensure data.